🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Visa Pathways for Building Associates
+Visa pathways for Building Associate

-VETASSESS Skills Assessment for Building Associates
+Skills assessment for Building Associate

 Employer Sponsorship Requirements

 Both 482 and 186 visa pathways require an Australian employer to nominate you for the role.
 The employer must be an established business registered with the Australian Business Register (ABR) and must have a legitimate, ongoing business need for a Building Associate.
-For the 482 visa, the employer must demonstrate that the role is difficult to fill locally—they must advertise the position to Australian citizens and permanent residents for at least 28 days and document why applicants were unsuitable.

 How to find an employer sponsor: network with construction companies operating in Australia (especially regional firms), connect via LinkedIn, attend industry conferences if possible, or engage a migration agent who has employer contacts in the construction sector.
 Many employers in regional Australia welcome direct applications from overseas-based Building Associates with relevant experience; they appreciate the seriousness of candidates willing to go through visa sponsorship.
 Start your employer search in parallel with your VETASSESS application—do not wait for the assessment to be complete before approaching potential employers.